ssoheilmhd/microservices-demo/README.md

 web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 Google uses this application to demonstrate how developers can modernize enterprise applications using Google Cloud products.
-This project has been created to use docker compose instead of kubernetes and make a CI/CD in gitlab for this application.
+This project has been created to use docker compose instead of kubernetes and making a CI/CD in gitlab-ci.yml for this application.

 If you’re using this demo, please **★Star** this repository to show your interest!